New Vision Allen Parish Hospital

 New Vision Allen Parish Hospital - Kinder, LA

 New Vision Allen Parish Hospital is a detox and addiction treatment facility located at 108 6th Avenue in the 70648 zip code of Kinder, LA.
-As a detox center, it offers cocaine detox, alcohol detox and opioid detox.
+As a detox center, it offers opioid detox, cocaine detox and benzodiazepines detox.
 The treatment program at New Vision Allen Parish Hospital includes hospital inpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
 It accepts men and women into their treatment and detox program.

 Address: 108 6th Avenue, Kinder, LA 70648